 In this article, we’re going to look at both of them.
 Differences and similarities between the two races to find out which one suits you and your lifestyle better.
 So without hesitation, let’s take a closer look at the differences and similarities between the American Pit Bull Terrier and the German Shepherd Dog.

 Race comparison table

 22-24 inches (F)

 Up to 50-70 pounds (F)

 To really understand a dog and understand its needs, it is important to get some insight into its history, and the history of the American Pit Bull Terrier and the German Shepherd is very different.

 American pit bull terrier

 The origins of the American Pit Bull Terrier began in England, where Bulldogs and Terriers were bred together to create powerful and nimble attack dogs.
 They come from long lines of Molossian dogs and Share this lineage with the Caucasian Shepherd and other races.
-In America it is larger and more powerful dogs were bred together In order to cater for greater numbers of attack dogs and overtime, these larger dogs were called American Pit Bull Terriers.
-These dogs were trained to viciously attack other dogs for sport, but too Stop fighting when the people enter the ring.
+In America it is larger and more powerful dogs were bred together In order to cater to greater numbers of attack dogs and over time, these larger dogs were called American Pit Bull Terriers.
+These dogs were trained to viciously attack other dogs for sport, but to Stop fighting when the people enter the ring.
 This is where their wild and people-loving labels come from.